CTF-FlagFrenzy/challenges/Solana_Assets/writeup/writeup.md

 ## Challenge Overview

-In this challenge, we were tasked with solving a basic web flag hunt.
-Use basic knowledge to find your way to the flag
+  - The attacker needs to retrieve a flag from a web application.
+The flag is stored in a cookie named `flag`, but it is dynamically generated.
+The attacker must perform specific actions within the web application to gain access to the flag stored in the cookie.

+  - The challenge includes typical security protections, such as HTTP-only cookies and obfuscation, which the attacker must bypass.

 ## Steps to Solve